 Fall.
 2 semester hours.
-(Not offered 1972-73) Prerequisites: M 101-102.
-M 209 Post Reformation Preaching Mr. Carlton A study of the life, message and method of outstanding Christian preachers in the European tradition from the Reformation to the present.
+(Not offered 1971-72) Prerequisites: M 101-102.

+M 209 Post Reformation Preaching

+A study of the life, message and method of outstanding Christian preachers in the European tradition from the Reformation to the present.

-M 301 Preaching and Literature Mr. Carlton A study of the relationship of literature to preaching.
+M 301 PREACHING AND LITERATURE Mr. Carlton A study of the relationship of literature to preaching.
+Fall.
+2 semester hours.